verbb/formie/docs/submissions/statuses.md

 This gives teams a simple workflow around submissions without changing the form itself.

-Each form can choose a default status for new submissions.
+Each form can choose a default status for new submissions, and optional **submission status rules** that change the status on **final submit** or **every page**.

 That means different forms can enter your process in different states, depending on how they are handled internally.

+Enable rules under the form’s **Submissions** settings.
+Rules run in order; the first match wins.
+Optional conditions can limit a rule to certain answers.
+For module code when a rule cannot be expressed per form, see [Run PHP on Next vs when the form is finished](/guides/submissions-workflows/run-php-on-next-vs-when-the-form-is-finished).

 Statuses are separate from whether a submission is: